63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 After the deployment is complete you should commit your configuration changes back to the central repository.

 You'll notice that all the `samconfig` files are stored in the `samconfig` directory.
-The `deploy.py` script provides additional functionality that `sam deploy` doesn't provide (such as S3 urls for template source).
+The `deploy.py` cli provides additional functionality that `sam deploy` doesn't provide (such as S3 urls for template source).

 Remember:

 - Even though we are utilizing `samconfig` files to store configurations, do not edit them directly.
-Utilize the `config.py` script as it will prevent `toml` format errors and can handle `parameter_overrides`, `tags`, and multiple deployment stages.
+Utilize the `config.py` cli as it will prevent `toml` format errors and can handle `parameter_overrides`, `tags`, and multiple deployment stages.
 - Always commit and push your configuration changes back to the repository so that it remains current.

 ### Additional Infrastructure